top of page

 Screenshot 2025-01-24 at 7.51.28 PM copy.jpg

 We immesre oursleves deep into the evolution of Gospel, including the enormous role that L.A. plays in creating modern Urban Black Gospel.
-Powered by amazing arragnements, our journey spotlights the musical underpinings of contmeporary Rock 'N Roll, Soul, Pop, and Hip Hop.
+Powered by amazing arragnements, our journey spotlights the journey from Chicago to Detriot to Southern California.

 We explore why Gospel's been called a combination of the bad news of the blues and the good news of spirituals; we unpack the blending of African rhythms with Gregorian Chants, in a tortured alchemy, forged by the American experience, into something altogether new-- and rapturous.
 In this way, Gospel is perhaps the most American form of expression.